tliang3612/Backend-Inventory-Management/README.md

+# Backend Inventory Management
 Flask based application that provides secure, user-specific inventory management.
+Using MongoDB and MySQL for the database.